YS8610/fsRecipe/ngRecipe/README.md

 # NgRecipe

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.
+This is the front end for a simple recipe website (Master-Detail pattern) with reactive form used for user input.
+Data is fetched from the back end server written using Spring Boot Framework.
+Recipe information inputted by user is also being sent to the back end server

 ## Development server